lambdaclass/ethereum_war_game_tooling/README.md

 - `EthClient.call(method, arguments)` calls any read-only public method of a contract.

-- `EthClient.invoke(method, arguments, amount)` calls any public method of a contract that requires a transaction (usually to write stuff to the blockchain).
-The `amount` parameter controls how much `eth` is sent to the contract.
+- `EthClient.invoke(method, arguments, opts)` calls any public method of a contract that requires a transaction (usually to write stuff to the blockchain).
+The `opts` parameter is a map that accepts the following keys: amount, representing the amount of Ether to send (defaults to 0); gas_limit, the amount of gas to be sent (by default, invoke/3 will calculate the estimated gas).
+Both are optional.

+- `EthClient.invoke(amount)` transfer the amount of Ether received as param to the Context contract account, defaults to 0.

 #### With an ABI file
 When there is an `.abi` file with the ABI of the contract, user can interact with API in a different way: